Accessing MSOE's VPN

 Most campus servers are "behind the firewall" and so must be accessed in one

 of three ways:

-Note you can only use Global Protect while outside the campus network -
+You generally only need to use Global Protect while outside the campus

-you do not need it if you are already on the campus network.
+network - you should not need it if you are already on the campus

 - Connecting to MSOE wireless (not MSOE-Guest).

 - Running software such as Global Protect to access the campus VPN

 private network) so that the network considers you to be on campus.

 This page describes connecting via the VPN for school